 Helen Maniates, Ph.D., is an Associate Professor of Teacher Education and coordinator of the Master of Arts of Teaching Reading Program in the School of Education at the University of San Francisco.
 As a community engaged scholar, her work addresses both “schooled” literacy and out-of-school literacy practices.
 She works in partnership with local community-based organizations to provide an annual summer reading program for K-8 students that addresses summer learning loss.
 Her research projects investigate classroom teaching at the micro-level to uncover practices that extend access, increase outcomes, and operationalize social justice principles in the elementary grades.

 - Equitable teaching strategies in urban elementary schools

-Mangione, P. & Maniates, H. (1993).
-Training teachers to implement deevelopmentally appropriate practice.
+- Mangione, P. & Maniates, H. (1993).
+Training teachers to implement developmentally appropriate practice.
 Advances in Early Education and Day Care, 5.